 Program Highlights

-• Selected schools are invited to join this transformative program, with priority extended to those serving underserved communities.
-The initiative broadens access to meaningful, hands-on learning in World War II history—empowering students to think critically, engage deeply, and connect the lessons of the past to the responsibilities of the present.
+Selected schools are invited to participate in this transformative program, with priority given to those serving underserved communities.
+The initiative expands access to meaningful, hands-on learning in World War II history, helping students think critically, engage deeply, and connect the lessons of the past to the responsibilities they carry today.

-• Through a patriotic, curriculum-based immersion in World War II history, students learn the values of duty, honor, and country by engaging with the personal narratives of those who defended freedom.
-Walking in the footsteps of America’s veterans, they explore the realities of war, the responsibilities of democracy, and the enduring cost of peace—emerging with a deeper respect for sacrifice and a lasting commitment to service and citizenship.
+Through a patriotic, curriculum-based immersion in World War II history, students learn the meaning of duty, honor, and country through the personal stories of those who defended freedom.
+Walking in the footsteps of America’s veterans, they confront the realities of war, reflect on the responsibilities of democracy, and understand the true cost of peace—returning home with deeper gratitude, stronger civic commitment, and a desire to serve.

-Guided visits to key sites such as Omaha Beach, the Normandy American Cemetery, and the Caen Memorial Museum provide powerful contexts for analyzing resilience, teamwork, and moral leadership under pressure.
-Participants will engage in reflection and dialogue, connecting past events to contemporary challenges in leadership and service.
+Guided visits to sites like Omaha Beach, the Normandy American Cemetery, and the Caen Memorial Museum create space for powerful questions and honest conversation.
+Students look closely at resilience, teamwork, and moral leadership under pressure—and connect those lessons to their own lives, values, and responsibilities.

-• The program integrates history, civics, social-emotional learning, and leadership to create a holistic educational experience.
-Students strengthen historical literacy, explore duty and democracy in action, build empathy and resilience, and develop storytelling and communication skills—emerging as ambassadors of remembrance and civic engagement.
+The program brings together history, civics, social-emotional learning, and leadership to create a well-rounded experience.
+Students build strong historical understanding, explore duty and democracy in action, and grow in empathy and resilience.
+They also develop storytelling and communication skills—returning home ready to share what they’ve learned as thoughtful ambassadors of remembrance and civic engagement.

-• The program empowers students to preserve veterans’ legacies, deepen historical understanding, and apply lessons of the past to modern civic challenges.
-Through reflection on sacrifice, resilience, and moral choice, participants cultivate empathy, character, and leadership—emerging as responsible citizens committed to honoring history and shaping a better future.
+The program equips students to help preserve veterans’ legacies, deepen their understanding of history, and apply the lessons of the past to today’s civic challenges.
+By reflecting on sacrifice, resilience, and moral choice, participants build empathy, character, and leadership—returning home as responsible citizens committed to honoring history and shaping a stronger future.

 Nominate Your School